htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/tools.md

       <img src="nuxt.png" width="670" alt="Logo of Nuxt.js">
     </td>
     <td>
-      <a href="https://nuxt.com/">Nuxt.js</a> is a powerful Vue.js framework that simplifies the development of web applications by providing a nice-to-handle directory structure, server-side rendering, routing functionalities and other built-in features.
+      <a href="https://nuxt.com/">Nuxt.js</a> is a powerful Vue.js framework that simplifies the development of web applications by providing a nice-to-handle directory structure, server-side rendering, routing functionalities, and other built-in features.
     By harnessing Nuxt, the team was able to create reusable UI components, accelerate development speed, and deliver a modern and intuitive web application.
 </td>
   </tr>